hbctraining/Training-modules/Salmon-Sleuth/lessons/Salmon.md

 ### What is Salmon?

-[Salmon](http://salmon.readthedocs.io/en/latest/salmon.html#using-salmon) is based on the philosophy of lightweight algorithms.
-These algorithms use the sequence of genes or transcripts as input (in FASTA format), and do not align the whole read.
-"However, existing methods for transcriptome-wide abundance estimation, including both traditional, alignment-based approaches and the recently-introduced ultra-fast methods, lack sample-specific bias models rich enough to capture many of the important effects, like fragment
+[Salmon](http://salmon.readthedocs.io/en/latest/salmon.html#using-salmon) is based on the philosophy of lightweight algorithms, which use the sequence of genes or transcripts as input (in FASTA format) and do not align the whole read.
+However, many of both these lightweight tools and more traditional alignment-based tools lack sample-specific bias models for transcriptome-wide abundance estimation.
+Sample-specific bias models are needed to account for known biases present in RNA-Seq data including:
-GC content bias, that are observed in experimental data and that can lead to, for example, unacceptable false positive rates in differential expression studies" [[1](http://salmon.readthedocs.io/en/latest/salmon.html#quasi-mapping-based-mode-including-lightweight-alignment)].
-Salmon uses a quasi-mapping approach that is extremely fast at "mapping" reads to the transcriptome and often more accurate, since it is more robust to sequencing errors and natural variation [[2](http://salmon.readthedocs.io/en/latest/salmon.html#quasi-mapping-based-mode-including-lightweight-alignment)].
-This quasi-mapping approach is described in more detail for the Rapmap tool [[3,4]](https://academic.oup.com/bioinformatics/article/32/12/i192/2288985/RapMap-a-rapid-sensitive-and-accurate-tool-for).
-Salmon accounts for biases commonly encountered in RNA-Seq data, such as:

 - GC bias
 - positional coverage biases
 - sequence biases at 5' and 3' ends of the fragments
 - fragment length distribution
 - strand-specific methods

-The algorithm learns the sample-specific biases and accounts for them in the transcript abundance estimates.
+If not accounted for, these biases can lead to unacceptable false positive rates in differential expression studies [[1](http://salmon.readthedocs.io/en/latest/salmon.html#quasi-mapping-based-mode-including-lightweight-alignment)].
+Salmon algorithm learns these sample-specific biases and accounts for them in the transcript abundance estimates by combining a quasi-mapping approach that is extremely fast at "mapping" reads to the transcriptome and often more accurate, with a dual inference method that is used to account for sample-specific biases and parameters. [[2](http://salmon.readthedocs.io/en/latest/salmon.html#quasi-mapping-based-mode-including-lightweight-alignment)].

 ### How does Salmon estimate transcript abundances?
 Similar to standard, base-to-base alignment, the quasi-mapping approach utilized by Salmon requires a reference index to determine the position and orientation information for where the fragments best "map" prior to quantification [[1](https://academic.oup.com/bioinformatics/article/32/12/i192/2288985/RapMap-a-rapid-sensitive-and-accurate-tool-for)].

 ####**> Indexing**
 This step involves creating an index to evaluate the sequences for all possible unique sequences of length k (kmer) in the **transcriptome** (genes/transcripts) to create an index.